 Upon arrival, Derrick and I took a quick tour around the house, and just relaxed in the amazing living room containing a replica Eames lounge chair.
 Derrick didn’t understand the deal about this recognizable mid-century classic.
 Until he sat on it.
 For the weekend, it was officially “his,” chair.
 Every time we were home from a day of shopping and cruising around Sonoma, I found him on the sophisticated stylish, and luxurious comforting lounge chair.

 The newly remodeled 2 bedroom (both queen beds)/2 bath, modern/rustic style Sonoma home with mountain view, had a Master en suite bathroom and a top-of the-line Tempur-Pedic TEMPUR-Cloud Luxe mattress.
-It was so comfy, it was hard to get up every morning to start our day!
+It was so comfy, nearly as good as our best mattress from home.
+It was hard to get up every morning to start our day!
 Our weekend was focused on relaxing, with no special romantic dinners, or evening strolls.
 Just to be away from all the home stress, kids, work, and just enjoy each others company, celebrating our 14 years of love.

 We enjoyed a Saturday morning Valentine’s brunch at the Fremont Diner, just along Highway 121, in the Carneros district between Sonoma and Napa.
 Reimagined down-home Southern comfort dishes, drawing crowds.
 We arrived just in time before the lunch rush.
 We sat in the shared patio seating on roadside diner picnic tables, which was delightfully awkward?!
 Depending on your comfort level, you can chose to sit inside, or in the outdoor “shared,” seating.
 Due to the foot traffic of the place, we decided which of the two choices was faster to get seated!